AvanDriel/templi/readme.md

 # Templi - Test Template Cli Tool
-**(IMPORTANT: Templi needs to be installed globally to work properly!)**

 **(Note: Templi is still in early development and testing, and not intended for use in actual projects)**

 Templi is a tool made to make it easier to integrate automated testing in your project.

-To get started, just run

-`npx templi`.

-In the project you want to install the tests in.
+To get started, just run `npx templi` in the project you want to install the tests in.

 ## Current functionality

-For now, Templi is made to support three kinds of automated testing:
+For now, Templi is made to support these kinds of automated testing:
 * Unit tests, using Jest
-* Integration tests, using Jest and Enzyme
 * End to End tests, using Cypress

-These three will be de only types of automated testing I'll focus on for now, and are very incomplete.
+These will be de only types of automated testing I'll focus on for now, and are very incomplete.
 Once these are more fleshed out, I'll take a look at more types of testing to integrate, or other ways to implement these.

 ## Troubleshooting